lokesh/lokesh-dhakar/README.md

 Example [Metalsmith + Nunjucks demo site](https://github.com/voorhoede/demo-metalsmith-nunjucks).

 ## Writing a new post

 Duplicate an existing post's md file.

 - **Adding one-off CSS for a post.** Add the styles in a style tag in the md file.
 - **Adding one-off JS for a post.** Add a script tag at the bottom of the md file.
+- **Adding a custom slug.** The default slug for the URL will be a lowercased, hypenated version of the page title.
+To add a custom slug, add a permalink prop to the front-matter.
+Ex. `permalink: 'coffee-drinks'`

+The custom slugs are a feature of `metalsmith-permalinks`.
+There is a [bug](https://github.com/segmentio/metalsmith-permalinks/issues/81) in the master branch of the project's main repo that prevents this feature from being utilized.
+I've patched the project files and pointed to my fork in `package.json`.

 ## Developing